heynzar/bash-and-linux-journey/README.md

 ## 4. **Practical Scripts**

-Real-world examples of Bash scripts to reinforce learning and showcase practical use cases:
+Some real-world examples of Bash scripts to reinforce learning and showcase practical use cases.
+Check those files, or run the scripts on your machine to see how they work.

-- `directory_organizer.sh`: Automatically organize files into directories based on their type.
+- [`directory_organizer.sh`](https://github.com/heynzar/bash-and-linux-journey/blob/main/04_Practical_Scripts/directory_organizer.sh): Automatically organize files into directories based on their type.
-- `system_info.sh.md`: Display detailed system statistics at a glance.
+- [`system_info.sh.md`](https://github.com/heynzar/bash-and-linux-journey/blob/main/04_Practical_Scripts/system_info.sh): Display detailed system statistics at a glance.
-- `todo.sh`: A simple script to manage your tasks from the terminal.
+- [`todo.sh`](https://github.com/heynzar/bash-and-linux-journey/blob/main/04_Practical_Scripts/todo.sh): A simple script to manage your tasks from the terminal.